kubernetes-sigs/vsphere-csi-driver/docs/book/driver-deployment/prerequisites.md

 Make sure to configure all the VMs that form the Kubernetes cluster with the following:

+- VMware Tools need to be installed on the Node Virtual Machines.
+Refer to this [KB Article](https://kb.vmware.com/s/article/2004754) to know about installation steps.
 - We recommend using the VMware Paravirtual SCSI controller for Primary Disk on the Node VMs.
 - Set the `disk.EnableUUID` parameter to `TRUE` for each node VM.
 This step is necessary so that the VMDK always presents a consistent UUID to the VM, thus allowing the disk to be mounted properly.
   - This can be done on the VirtualCenter User Interface by right-clicking on the VM → Edit Settings → VM Options → Advanced → Edit Configuration.
 - VM Hardware version must be 15 or higher.
   - This can be done on the VirtualCenter User Interface by right-clicking on the VM → Compatibility → Upgrade VM Compatibility.
 The VMs can also be configured by using the `govc` command-line tool.

 - Install `govc` on your devbox/workstation.